How do you choose who teaches at PUGS?

 Can I teach a course through PUGS and also independently or through another school/venue?

 Absolutely.
-We ask that instructors not teach the same course at the same time in two different venues targeted to the same audiences in a way so we don’t compete with each other.
-That said, we want PUGS to be part of your journey as a coach, a facilitator, an instructor.
+We ask that instructors not teach the same course, at the same time, targeting the same audiences, so that we don’t compete with each other.
+That said, we want PUGS to be part of your teaching journey.
 Our instructors are amazing people and plenty have gone on to teach elsewhere, including their own schools!
 We want to support you, not limit you.

 What course format(s) are most common?